 The PNA (Phinney Neighborhood Association) is a nonprofit organization serving Northwest Seattle with programs, events and classes for seniors, kids, and the whole community.
 Our mission is to to build, engage and support our diverse community through programs, services and activities that connect neighbors and foster civic engagement.
 Learn more about us.

-Scenes from last year’s event; video thanks to Martin Campbell and Robert Callero.
+Scenes from the inaugural 2018 event; video thanks to Martin Campbell and Robert Callero.